yalishoshan/CS-550-harvard/search/notes/README.md

 ## Adversarial Search
 - Minimax: For two-player games
 - Alpha-Beta Pruning: Optimization for minimax
-- Depth-limited minimax: reducing the number of calculated moves
+- Depth-Limited minimax: reducing the number of calculated moves